leebyron/til/entries/staff eng archetypes.md

   exactly the same path.

-- The gamut of potential impact is so diverse that what is central to one Staff Engineer's impact may be near absent from another.
+- The gamut of potential impact is so diverse that what is central to one Staff Engineer's impact may be near absent from another's.
 It can be hard to even define base expectations.

 A different approach is necessary.
 Rather than defining one set of expectations,